ayonli/deno-tools/README.md

 - Use standard VS Code formatting shortcuts: `Shift+Alt+F` (Windows/Linux) or `Shift+Option+F` (macOS).
 - Right-click and select "Format Document" or "Format Selection".
 - Enable "Format on Save" in VS Code settings for automatic formatting.
+- Use `deno-tools.formatter.warnOnExclude` setting to control whether exclusion warnings should be displayed.

 ### Linting